No description

 POST https://webhook-proxy.<your-subdomain>.workers.dev/webhook/<path>

-Authorization: Bearer <auth_token> (if the route requires one)
+Authorization: Bearer <auth_token> (for generic webhooks when the route requires one)

 Content-Type: application/json